 Well, The Imperial New Delhi, is an iconic hotel from the pre-independence era, upholding the pride of being the place where India was beginning to write the last chapters of its saga on Independence.
 Pandit Nehru, Mahatma Gandhi, Muhammad Ali Jinnah and Lord Mountbatten would meet at The Imperial to discuss the partition of India and creation of Pakistan.
 Being a part of the history in making, The Imperial became the venue for many celebrated and historical moments between the British and Indian aristocracy.
 Every wall of this legendary hotel became the silent guardians of the endless discussions, negotiations, and emotions.

 Designed to be the finest monument in Lutyens’ grand vision of the Capital City’s original master plan, The Imperial was conceptualized in 1934 by Blomfield and inaugurated by Lord Willingdon in 1936.
 Wrapped in the colonial heritage, The Imperial was a spectator in the making of New Independent India.
 This historic hotel in the heart of New Delhi is also one of the first amongst the legendary “Four Maidens of the East” that included The Strand hotel in Rangoon, Raffles Hotel in Singapore and the Great Eastern & Oriental in Calcutta.
-With impeccable décor, high ceilings, royal rooms, and suites, valuable art & painting, Royal Ballroom, famous restaurants & tea lounges, The Imperial is not just a luxurious Five Star hotel in the capital, rather a place that celebrates poignant history, colonial elegance and rich Indian heritage in a dignified manner.
+With impeccable décor, high ceilings, royal rooms, and suites, valuable art & painting, Royal Ballroom, famous restaurants & tea lounges, The Imperial is not just one of the luxurious hotels in the capital, rather a place that celebrates poignant history, colonial elegance and rich Indian heritage in a dignified manner.
 Home to many famous artists, The Imperial is also the repository of art.
 Each floor of the hotel is dedicated to a legendary artist and the corridors are adorned with the collection of his/her great work of art.
 The Imperial proudly displays a priceless art collection of the ‘British Art on India.’
 Reputed of being called “The Museum Hotel”, The Imperial flaunts the rich collection of etchings, wood engravings, lithographs, aquatints and mezzotints based on sketches of landscapes, architecture, topography and life and times of India.
 There is literally no area in the hotel where you would not notice the magical influence of period art and décor, unique antique pieces of furniture, paintings and artifacts that take you back to the bygone era of guarded history.The overall ambiance and ornamentation of the hotel are awe-inspiring.

 Let me take you to the celebrated corners of this Victorian styled hotel to give you an enduring ‘Imperial Experience’ to live a few moments in royal elegance.